Samuel J. Palmisano: Chief Executive Officer

-As CEO of IBM, Palmisano has shifted many development and support positions to emerging markets.
+As CEO of IBM, Palmisano shifted many development and support positions to emerging markets.

 He was elected to the board of ExxonMobil in 2006.
 In 2021, he was voted off the board after an ESG - based shareholder revolt led by activist hedge fund Engine 1.
 He is also the Honorary Chairman of National Engineers Week 2008.

 In November 2008, Palmisano, during a speech at the Council on Foreign Relations, outlined IBM's Smarter Planet initiative.

 While CEO of IBM in 2009, Palmisano earned a total compensation of $21,159,289, which included a base salary of $1,800,000, a cash bonus of $4,750,000, stocks granted of $13,517,401, no options, and other compensation of $1,091,888.

 In 2010 Palmisano was awarded The Deming Cup, an excellence award presented by the W. Edwards Deming Center for Quality, Productivity, and Competitiveness at Columbia Business School, for his ability to drive IBM to new levels of operational excellence and for his role in creating and leading IBM's Global Services business unit.

 Palmisano announced on October 25, 2011, that he was stepping aside as president and CEO, being succeeded by Ginni Rometty effective on January 1, 2012.
-Palmisano continued to serve as Chairman of the Board until October 1, 2012.
+Palmisano continued as chairman until October 1, 2012.

 After IBM

-Samuel J. Palmisano is the Chairman of the Center for Global Enterprise, a private, nonprofit, nonpartisan research institution devoted to the study of the contemporary corporation, the management science in a globally interconnected world.
+Samuel J. Palmisano is the chairman of the Center for Global Enterprise, a private, nonprofit, nonpartisan research institution devoted to the study of contemporary corporation, the management science in a globally interconnected world.
 The CGE was established in 2013 to help educate societal stakeholders – as well as leaders from the private sector, public sector, and academia – on the globally integrated economy and its promise for a better future.

-In May 2013 Bloomberg LP appointed Palmisano as an independent advisor for the company's privacy and data standards.
+In May 2013, Bloomberg LP appointed Palmisano as an independent advisor for the company's privacy and data standards.

-In February 2016, President Barack Obama appointed Palmisano as the Vice Chairman of a new White House cybersecurity commission tasked with helping the country better defend itself against and withstand cyber attacks, The Commission on Enhancing National Cybersecurity.
+In February 2016, President Barack Obama appointed Palmisano as the vice chairman of a new White House cybersecurity commission tasked with helping the country better defend itself against and withstand cyber attacks, the Commission on Enhancing National Cybersecurity.